shawnkgriffin/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_servercopy.js` command.

+## Implemented

+- Per user URL locations and capability.
+- Login and Register.
+- Secured passwords using hash.
+- Added session level cookies with encryption

+## Issues

+- Code has not been refactored.
+- Error handling is weak and needs to be improved.